ossf/wg-best-practices-os-developers/docs/Secure-Coding-Guide-for-Python/CWE-664/CWE-426/README.md

 In an environment where an untrusted or less trusted entity can modify the environment variables, consider validating hash-based byte code [Python 2023 Command line and environment].

 Python source code `.py` files need to be converted into "byte code" `.pyc` or `.pyo` in memory or in a filesystem `__pycache__` before running on the Python Virtual Machine (PVM) [Dec 2009 PEP 3147].
 Python 3.8 [Dec 2009 PEP 3147] also has a backward compatibility mode supporting delivering only byte code.

-Python 3.8 introduced the option to customize the `__pychache__` folder via `-X pycache_prefix=PATH`, or the `PYTHONPYCACHEPREFIX` environment variable.
+Python 3.8 introduced the option to customize the `__pycache__` folder via `-X pycache_prefix=PATH`, or the `PYTHONPYCACHEPREFIX` environment variable.
 An attacker may manipulate the `PYTHONPYCACHEPREFIX` or `PYTHONPATH` to inject their code that can go unnoticed without hash-based verification.
-Without `--check-hash-based-pycs` Python only compares the byte code against the source code via time-stamp [Python 2023 The import system] potentially allowing an attack.
+Without `--check-hash-based-pycs` Python only compares the byte code against the source code via a timestamp [Python 2023 The import system], potentially allowing an attack.

-Python 2.6 also introduced the ability to stop Python from writing "byte code" files via `-B` flag or `PYTHONDONTWRITEBYTECODE=1` environment variable is another possibility that does not guarantee full protection.
+Python 2.6 also introduced the ability to stop Python from writing "byte code" files via the `-B` flag or `PYTHONDONTWRITEBYTECODE=1` environment variable.
+However, this does not guarantee full protection.

-Byte code files contain a 32-bit 'magic number' to identify the byte code format to find out if the PVM matches.
-Byte code also uses a naming convention to match up the CPython interpreter down to its minor version such as `sessions.cpython-39.pyc` for the sessions module complied with CPython 3.9.
+Byte code files contain a 32-bit 'magic number' to identify the byte code format to determine if the PVM matches.
+Byte code also uses a naming convention to match up the CPython interpreter down to its minor version, such as `sessions.cpython-39.pyc` for the sessions module compiled with CPython 3.9.

 ## Non-Compliant Code Example

-Setting the `--check-hash-based-pycs` to `default` or `never` skips integrity verification of the byte code against its source code and only compares timestamp and size.
+Setting `--check-hash-based-pycs` to `default` or `never` skips integrity verification of the byte code against its source code and only compares timestamp and size.

-The following `noncompliant01.bash` code uses the Python standard library http.server as an example of a python process started from a bash script without hash-based verification:
+The following `noncompliant01.bash` code uses the Python standard library `http.server` as an example of a Python process started from a bash script without hash-based verification:

 *[noncompliant01.bash](noncompliant01.bash):*